utopia-rise/fmod-gdextension/README.md

 ### Using the integration helpers

 These are helper functions provided by the integration for attaching event instances to Godot Nodes for 3D/positional audio.
-The listener position and 3D attributes of any attached instances are automatically updated every time you call `FMOD.system_update()`.
+The listener position and 3D attributes of any attached instances are automatically updated every time you call `system_update()`.
 Instances are also automatically cleaned up once finished so you don't have to manually call `event_release()`.

 ```gdscript
 # play an event at this Node's position